storybookjs/marko/docs/src/pages/configurations/add-custom-body/index.md

 > **Important**
 >
 > Storybook will inject these tags to the iframe where your components are rendered.
 So, these won’t be loaded into the main Storybook UI.
+Stories are rendered into a div with ID `#main`, regardless of what custom content is added to the page.